 If you need directions to Norwalk City Hall, please click here:

 Paying at Banks during the collection period: This service ended on August 1, 2022.
 For the future, you may be able to pay your property taxes in person at one of 10 participating bank branches within Norwalk.
 This service was available only through August 1, 2022.
 We hope to be able to offer this service again in December 2022 for the second installment.
 You do not have to be a customer of the bank in order to pay there, and there is no charge for this service.
 This service is provided subject to the bank branches being open and able to accept transactions.
 View more information and a list of participating banks.
-This option provides convenience and flexibility - taxpayers who wish to have an in-person transaction may do so without the challenge of having to park at City Hall.
-You will be able to make use of this service as soon as you receive your new tax bill for the January 1, 2020 installment.
-Those bills will be mailed in mid December 2019.
-If you wish to pay your second installment prior to receiving a bill in the mail in December, we will gladly process your payment at City Hall, and you may make that payment at any time.
+This option provides convenience and flexibility.
+Taxpayers who wish to have an in-person transaction may do so without the challenge of having to park at City Hall.
+You must bring your most current tax statement with you to the bank branch.
+You will receive a receipt at the time of payment.
+Please do not attempt to pay your Norwalk property taxes at out of town bank branches.

 Due Dates & Delinquent Notices